-PCS 7 network Synchronization via plant bus (external) Single station system Synchronization via BIC S time (local) The time should be displayed as fol- lows: The displayed time should match the synchroniza- tion source specifications.
+PCS 7 network Synchronization via plant bus (external) Single-station system Synchronization via BIC 9S time (local) The time should be displayed as fol- lows: The displayed time should match the synchroniza- tion source specifications.
 The displayed time should match the local time.
 Possible to switch between day- light saving time/stand- ard time A continuous time should be set on the AS (GMT/UTC).
 The time should be dis- played uniformly across all levels and functions.
 Note: Daylight saving and standard time must be set manually.
-Parameter Option button "The PLC is versal time (UTC) (preferre set to coordinated uni- d setting)": Activated Option button "PLC is set to the local winter time all year": Activated "Time base for time display / in runtime" group: Local time zone
+Parameter versal time (UTC) (preferred setting)": Activated set to the Option button "PLC is set to the local winter time all year": Activated "Time base for time display in runtime" group: Local time zone time zone